 There may be certain times when a health care provider will bill you for the difference between the provider's charge and the allowed charge.
 This is called balance billing.
-A preferred provider cannot balance bill you for covered services.
+In most cases, a participating provider cannot balance bill you for covered services.
 See "allowed charge" above for information about the allowed charge and the times when a health care provider may balance bill you.